Chapter 18 : Denial, She Wrote.

 “What?”
 I said, frowning at the sight of him there.
 Now that he was standing in front of me I wanted to go through with it even more, but it also seemed a lot scarier now.
 And it made me realize how easy it would be to take this short teasing lesson and turn it into a full blown sex-involving act of rebellion, which was stupid, yet highly tempting.

-“But…” I pulled at my pyjama shirt, biting my lip, “I was going to teach you my lesson tonight.
-Do you really want to miss out on being seduced and then left hanging?”
+“But…” I pulled at my pyjama shirt, biting my lip.
+“I was going to teach you a lesson tonight.
+Do you really want to miss out on being seduced and then left hanging?
+Think of the blue balls.”

 Scorpius ignored my wide-eyed expression and took hold of my shoulders, gently pushing me back into my room and following in after me.
 He shut the door with his heel.